 Daniel Strange, B.A, Ph.D

-Daniel is a Lecturer in Culture, Religion and Public Theology and Academic Vice Principal at Oak Hill Theological College, London.
-Daniel received his Ph.D from Bristol University which was subsequently published as ‘The Possibility of Salvation among the Unevangelised’.
-His speciality is in the area of Christianity’s relationship to other religions.
-His most recent monograph is ‘For Their Rock is Not as Our Rock: An Evangelical Theology of Religions’.
-Before Oak Hill, Daniel worked for UCCF, as Co-ordinator of the Religious and Theological Studies Fellowship.
+Daniel is the Director of Crosslands Forum, a new Centre for Cultural Engagement and Missional Innovation.
+Previously he was College Director and Lecturer in Culture, Religion and Public Theology at Oak Hill Theological College (2005-2021).
+Daniel received his Ph.D from Bristol University which was subsequently published as ‘The Possibility of Salvation among the Unevangelised‘.
+His speciality is in the area of Christianity’s relationship to other religions and worldviews.
+His books include ‘Plugged In‘ and ‘Making Faith Magnetic’.
+Before Oak Hill, Dan worked for UCCF as Co-ordinator of the Religious and Theological Studies Fellowship (2000-05).

 Dr Peter Saunders

 Peter Saunders was born in New Zealand and originally trained as a General Surgeon, before serving with the Africa Inland Mission in Kenya and completing two years mission training at All Nations Christian College in the UK.
-Since 1992 he has served full-time with Christian Medical Fellowship, a UK-based organisation with 4,500 UK doctors and 1,000 medical students as members, first as Student Secretary and since 1999 as Chief Executive.
-His current work involves leadership training, teaching evangelism and ethics, medical mission, writing, editing and media work.
-He was also Campaign Director of the Care Not Killing Alliance, a coalition of over 40 organisations in the UK promoting palliative care and opposing euthanasia.
-He has been a member of the ICMDA (International Christian Medical and Dental Association) Executive since 2003.
-He stepped down as Chief Executive of the Christian Medical Fellowship in 2018.
+Peter previously served as the Chief Executive of the Christian Medical Fellowship for 18 years.
+His current work witht eh ICMDA involves leadership training, teaching evangelism and ethics, medical mission, writing, editing and media work.
+He is a council member of the Evangelical Alliance, Chair of the End of Life Care for Europe group, and was previously campaign director of Care Not Killing.